 The symptoms of birthday blues you experience may indicate underlying conditions such as an anxiety disorder or depression.
 If you’re concerned about the state of your mental well-being, look for the signs described above.
 If they are impacting your quality of life, it’s advisable to seek help from a healthcare professional.

 If you or someone in your family is in crisis, contact your healthcare provider, local mental health authority, or the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

 Whatever the reason for feeling down on your big day, all your experiences are valid.
 Still, there are some things you can do to ease any negative feelings around this period and try to understand where your blues come from.

 1. Don’t feel bad for feeling bad

 The first step to overcoming birthday depression is to acknowledge that it’s real and common and that it’s happening to you now.
 You’re not alone in this.

-You’ve probably heard the phrase “It’s your birthday, so you should cheer up and feel happy!”
+You’ve probably heard the phrase, “It’s your birthday, so you should cheer up and feel happy!”
 But suppressing your real emotions and feelings can make it even worse.

-Recognizing and accepting them is an important step in getting the deeper meaning behind and managing them.
+Recognizing and accepting them is an important step in getting to the deeper meaning behind and managing them.

 2. Avoid comparing yourself to others